 the out-of-band and spurious emission limits defined in Annex A;

-Because P-MP licensees in this band will employ TDD transmission systems that transmit and receive on the same frequency, there will be a high interference risk between adjacent or near-adjacent channels.
+Because PMP licensees in this band will employ TDD transmission systems that transmit and receive on the same frequency, there will be a high interference risk between adjacent or near-adjacent channels.
 To mitigate this risk, in addition to the coordination requirements noted in section 3.3, an adjacent channel notification condition will apply if a prospective new operator wishes to establish a base station on an adjacent channel anywhere in the 5.6 GHz band within 30 km of an existing base station.

-P-MP Tx P-MP Rx
+PMP Tx PMP Rx

-When coordinating with P-MP receivers, the following procedure applies:
+When coordinating with PMP receivers, the following procedure applies:

 Confirm that the proposed base station location is within the area defined in Annex B;